wp-plugins/fourteen-colors/readme.txt

 * Build out of the contrast color option.

 = 0.1 =
-* Initial port from the Twenty Fourteen Theme's implementation .
+* Initial port from the Twenty Fourteen Theme's implementation.
 * Initial pass at an experimental "Contrast Color" option.

 == Upgrade Notice ==
+= 1.2 =
+* Compatible with WordPress 4.0 and Twenty Fourteen 1.2, adds more filters.

 = 1.1 =
 * Minor fixes for Twenty Fourteen 1.1 compatibility, add a filter for the generated main link color.